-- The GatorGradCare benefit plan year follows the academic year.
-The plan year begins 8/16 of the current year and runs through 8/15 of the following year.
+The GatorGradCare benefit plan year runs from January 1 through December 31 annually.
 Services and costs for covered health and pharmacy services are tracked with accumulators during this period.

 What is a deductible (DED)?